eddrichjanzzen/jnzzn1010.github.io/_content/posts/2021-09-19-window-addEventListener-is-not-function-react-native.md

 tags:
   - tech
   - react
-description: "An article that describes a the fix for the window.AddEventListener is not a function."
+description: 'An article that describes a the fix for the window.AddEventListener is not a function.'
 ---

 ##### window.addEventListener is not a function